micahheaton/Boomer-Buddy-Core/replit.md

 # Overview

-**Boomer Buddy** is a senior-friendly web application designed to help users analyze suspicious messages, emails, phone calls, and screenshots for potential scam patterns.
-The application uses OpenAI's API to provide AI-powered scam detection with confidence scoring and actionable recommendations.
-Users can upload images, paste text, or describe phone call transcripts, and receive detailed analysis with specific next steps and relevant contact information.
+**Boomer Buddy** is a comprehensive anti-scam platform consisting of a web application and companion mobile app.
+The web app allows users to upload screenshots, paste text, or input phone call transcripts for AI-powered scam analysis.
+The mobile app provides live call transcription with one-button activation, screenshot capture of emails/texts, user profiles with "Boomer Buddy Score", and access to Facebook group integration.
+Both platforms feature PII filtering, contextual contact recommendations, and integration with the same backend system.
 The branding features a friendly shield logo with two people representing protection and assistance, using a navy blue, teal, and orange color scheme to create a trustworthy and approachable interface.

 # User Preferences